ShadowAmalgam/scratchex-vm/README.md

 For a high-level overview of how the compiler works, see https://docs.turbowarp.org/how

 For more technical information, read the code in src/compiler.

-## Public API

-This section was too out of date to be useful.
-We hope to re-add it as some point.

 <!--